llv22/jax-macOS-cuda/README.md

 that the function you write is compiled by XLA (similarly to `jit`), then replicated and executed in parallel across devices.

+Currently for compilation purpose, you can build nccl library from [Orlando's nccl-osx source code](https://github.com/llv22/nccl-osx) and enter the subfolder build/lib to avoid explicitly adding nccl library into environment variable $LD_LIBRARY_PATH

 Here's an example on an 2-GPU machine:

 ```python